Updated: Mar 22, 2021

 Why write about the future when it doesn't impact tomorrow?
 Our answer: because people are experiencing a world of sadness and doubt today.
 Could you imagine an Earth where humans and nature coexist in harmony?
 Where the oversights of past generations have been righted?
 Where humans have stabilized the ecosystems around us?
 We can.
 This series paints a positive picture of what life and the world could look like after five decades of further scientific and cultural evolution of the human species.

 Naturally, little concrete information is known about the distant future when thinking of the obscure aspects of our lives.
 What will our home life be like in half a century’s time?
 How will we live?
 Will we feel more empowered?
 As all facets of society have the potential to change radically after 50+ years of innovation, four main aspects of daily life that will impact you personally — regardless of age, gender, race or creed — have been targeted for discussion in this set of posts.
 They each hypothesize the emergence of some drastic developments that would hurtle us into the world of tomorrow (in the most exciting ways possible).

 Thanks to the internet of things (IoT), the blockchain and other established decentralized technologies, the democratization of information connectivity amongst the human race in the 2050s caused old fears of mass data collection to be put aside.
-For those who choose it to, the technology around them can learn from their habits, mistakes and successes, improving their lives in the process.
-In 2076, governments will now subsidize individuals with baseline skillets and knowledge to live in areas conducive to their personal success; individual welfare is considered to be an integral piece of society’s overall mission — to improve the lives of humans, our relationship with the Earth and each other.
-A pragmatic, biologically-driven societal paradigm of ‘for-its-own-sake’ environmentalism led to the creation of a new system where human byproducts are now utilized as the ‘raw materials’ for other important industrial needs.
+For those who choose it, the technology around them can learn from their habits, mistakes and successes, improving their lives in the process.
+In 2076, governments subsidize individuals with baseline skillets and knowledge to live in areas conducive to their personal success; individual welfare is considered to be an integral piece of society’s overall mission — to improve the lives of humans, our relationship with the Earth and each other.
+A pragmatic, biologically-driven societal paradigm of ‘for-its-own-sake’ environmentalism led to the creation of a new system where human byproducts are now utilized as the ‘raw materials’ for important industrial needs.